-As of 3-12-21 when I last updated this page, Plants of the World Online lists 21 accepted genera in this family of flowering plants.
+As of 3-23-22 when this page was last updated, Plants of the World Online lists 22 accepted genera in this family of flowering plants.
 It is commonly known as the Willow Herb family or the Evening Primrose family.
 It includes species of herbs, shrubs, and trees.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.

 I found a good-sized colony of Ludwigia alternifolia (Bushy Seedbox) in the back of the farm by the pond on September 1 in 2019 while I was wildflower hunting.
 The first thing that caught my attention was the square-like seed pods.
 I found them again late in 2020 but couldn’t find them when I checked several times in 2021…

 For as long as I can remember, Ludwigia peploides subsp. glabrescens (Floating Primrose Willow) have grown on the main pond behind the barn and one of the ponds in the back pasture.
 For some reason, they haven’t grown in the pond in the front pasture or the second pond in the back pasture (which is next to the other one).
 I remember my grandpa dragging these plants out of the pond with a rake.
 I never heard him call them by name but I know he didn’t like them.